 Maybe it’s just me, but I feel like the obvious answer here is sriracha mayo.
 Is there any better sauce for sushi?
 I mean, you could definitely go with the classic soy sauce or Tamari, but sriracha mayonnaise is definitely my favorite choice.

-Basically, this spicy mayo (that you often see on dynamite rolls) makes this recipe, and it’s so worth the 2 minutes it takes to make it.
+Basically, this recipe for spicy sriracha aioli (that you often see on dynamite rolls) makes this sushi bowl recipe, and it’s so worth the 2 minutes it takes to make it.

 Best Sushi Bowl Toppings